guettli/generic-backend/README.md

 Related: [Do permission checking via SQL](https://github.com/guettli/programming-guidelines#do-permission-checking-via-sql)

-# Conclusion
+# Generic Backend Vision: No more coding, just config

 Generic and well maintained open source tools gain traction.
-This reduces the custom code size.
+This reduces the custom code size in the backend to zero.

+Left is the definition of the data schemas and definition of permissions.
+That's declarative, not code.